hashicorp/terraform-provider-azurerm/website/docs/r/recovery_services_protected_vm.markdown

 * `recovery_vault_name` - (Required) Specifies the name of the Recovery Services Vault to use.
 Changing this forces a new resource to be created.

-* `source_vm_name` - (Required) Specifies the name of the VM to backup.
-Changing this forces a new resource to be created.

 * `source_vm_id` - (Required) Specifies the ID of the VM to backup.
 Changing this forces a new resource to be created.

-* `backup_policy_name` - (Optional) Specifies the name of the backup policy to use.
-Defaults to `DefaultPolicy` Changing this forces a new resource to be created.
+* `backup_policy_id` - (Required) Specifies the id of the backup policy to use.
+Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.